 If you have a hard time falling asleep, know that you are not alone.
-According to the Center for Disease Control, 1 in 3 Americans doesn't get enough sleep.
-Better sleep starts with a soothing bedtime routine.
+According to the Center for Disease Control, 1 in 3 Americans doesn’t get enough sleep.
+Better quality sleep starts with a soothing bedtime routine.
 Before you reach for the melatonin, follow these sleep tips to up your chances of feeling well-rested.

 According to the National Institute on Aging, following a regular sleep schedule can help with sleep problems.
-Sleep experts say that making sure you fall asleep and setting when you awake at the time every day helps set your internal clock.
+Sleep experts say that making sure you fall asleep and setting when you wake at the time every day helps set your internal clock.

 Furthermore, science-backed research states that setting a consistent waking time is critical for balancing your circadian rhythm.
 This is your internal body clock which sets your sleep-wake cycle.

 National Sleep Foundation Tips for a Good Night Sleep

 Do you find yourself sleepy during the day?
 It may mean that sleep deprivation is getting robbing you of good sleep.
 According to the National Sleep Foundation, things that you can do to improve good-quality sleep.